Old Fashioned Gingerbread Cake with Brown Sugar Glaze

 And one bite of this decadent, Old Fashioned Gingerbread Cake, and you’re instantly transported to a time of flour dusted countertops and Grandma’s warm kitchen.
 Our beloved, rich brown sugar caramel glaze is not overly sweet it just amazing.

-Other Old Fashioned Recipes:
+Other Old Fashioned Desserts:

 Ingredients